alert City of Parramatta will soon no longer support this version of IE. Consider upgrading your browser now. Link

 Background

 Following Council boundary changes in May 2016, the City of Parramatta inherited parts of the former council areas of Auburn, Holroyd, Hornsby, Parramatta, and The Hills.
-This resulted in different rules applying to different parts of the LGA, with five Local Environmental Plans (LEPs) and nine Development Control Plans (DCPs) in effect.
+This resulted in different rules applying to different parts of the LGA, with five Local Environmental Plans (LEPs) in effect.

 Council prepared the Harmonisation Planning Proposal with draft LEP controls to harmonise the existing five LEPs.
 The intent of the Planning Proposal was not to propose any major changes to zoning or increases to density controls.